 You get a glass-reinforced nylon sheath with a belt loop.
 Which many say is not easy to hook onto your belt, ironically!
 But you can also wear it around your neck.

-The blade on this folding knife is pretty thin, and I wouldn’t recommend it for heavy duty use.
+The blade on this folding knife is pretty thin, and I wouldn’t recommend it for heavy-duty use.
 But I think it’s just fine for the average backpacker.
 The safety ring is also made from stainless steel, and it can block the blade in both open and closed positions.
-So, it is perfectly safe to transport and use.
+So, this folding knife is perfectly safe to transport and use.

-The handle is not really ergonomic, and the raised end get you into trouble.
-Additionally, the length of the handle depends on the length of the blade you get, but generally it’s about 3.5” – 4”.
+The handle is not really ergonomic, and the raised end gets you into trouble.
+Additionally, the length of the handle depends on the length of the blade you get, but generally, it’s about 3.5” – 4”.

-If your backpacking adventures require some serious tools, then forget about foldable knives and Swiss army knives – you need a proper multi tool.
+If your backpacking adventures require some serious tools, then forget about folding knives and Swiss army knives – you need a proper multi-tool.
 And the Gerber Suspension is one of the best choices for a pocket knife (even though it’s not).
 It’s highly practical, compact to carry around, lightweight considering the number of tools you get (yes, even a bottle opener), and pretty affordable on top of all that.